-For qualifying coursework, typically a minimum of three credits and/or advance placement is awarded for AP scores of 4 or 5 and for IB scores of 5 or above.
+For qualifying coursework, typically a minimum of three credits and/or advance placement is awarded for AP scores of 4 or 5 and for higher-level IB scores of 5 or above.
 No placement or credit will be awarded for IB subsidiary tests.

-For dual enrollment program credit to transfer - in the case that a student is taking college course work during their high school years - the student must be on a college campus, in a classroom with mostly college students and taught by a college professor.
+For college credit to transfer - in the case that a student is taking college course work during their high school years - the student must be on a college campus, in a classroom with mostly college students and taught by a college professor.
 If all three criteria are met, the individual courses will be reviewed by different departments in order to determine if they are similar to any of the courses that Tulane offers.
 If a course matches up with a Tulane-taught course, the credit will transfer.

 Yes!
 In fact, in the past five years, approximately one third of our students have double majored.

-All courses for each major and a total of at least 18 different courses between the two majors must be completed, because several interdisciplinary majors “overlap“.
-Students will declare majors no later than the fourth semester of college study.
+Students may elect to complete more than one major and are encouraged to do so.
+All courses for each major and a total of at least 18 different courses between the two majors must be completed, because several interdisciplinary majors “overlap.”
+Students will declare majors no later than at the end of their fourth semester of college study.